atlantean-consulting/sabacc/rules.md

 If you're trying to explain what Sabacc is, feel free to borrow my "elevator pitch":

-"Sabacc is a card game with Texas Hold 'Em -style betting, Rummy-style card drawing, and Blackjack-style scoring."
+"Sabacc is a card game with Texas Hold 'Em-style betting, Rummy-style card drawing, and Blackjack-style scoring."

 ## How to Play